OmGaler/CronPot/k8s/README.md

 To use LLM-backed analytics in Kubernetes, run Ollama in-cluster or expose an existing Ollama endpoint, then keep `auto_normalise_ingredients = true`.
 To let Kubernetes ingests rewrite extracted recipes into the vault style, also set `rewrite_ingested_recipes = true`.

-This is a good next teaching slice because it introduces:

-- Kubernetes service discovery through the Ollama service DNS name
-- resource requests and limits for model-serving workloads
+For production use, configure resource requests and limits for model-serving workloads, persistent model cache storage where needed, and failure isolation so CronPot can continue serving when the LLM endpoint is unavailable.
-- optional GPU scheduling later
-- model cache persistence through a separate PVC
-- failure isolation, because CronPot should keep serving even if the LLM is unavailable

 ## Troubleshooting